Arum byzantinum

 Arum byzantinum is a species of flowering plant in the family Araceae.
 It was described in 1836.

 Description

 Arum byzantinum is a small tuberous herb that spreads clonally through horizontal rhizomatous tubers.
 Flowering takes place from late May to early June; flowers are borne on a spadix that produces an unpleasant smell.
-Spadices are 4.5–10 centimetres long and have club-shaped, purple appendices.
+Spadices are 4.5-10 cm long and have club-shaped, purple appendices.

 Habitat

 The species is endemic to northwest Turkey, where it grows in deciduous woodland, hedgerows, and damp areas.

 Taxonomy

 Within the genus Arum, it belongs to subgenus Arum, section Arum.
 A. byzantinum is diploid, with a chromosome count of 2n = 28.

 The species should not be confused with Arum byzantinum Schott, a junior synonym of Arum concinnatum Schott.
-Although often sold as A. byzantinum in the horticultural trade, A. concinnatum is a more widespread, larger hexaploid species with large, yellow spadices.
+Although often sold as A. byzantinum in the horticultural trade, A concinnatum is a more widespread, larger hexaploid species with large, yellow spadices.